GameDriver-io/gdio.unity_api.doc/README.md

 ##### Returns

-Returns TRUE if the object exists within the alloted timeout.
+TRUE if the object exists within the alloted timeout.

 ##### Parameters